 To be officially considered decommissioned, the tank had to be completely filled.
 It is slated for removal as part of the redevelopment process of the area (it sits within a future basement excavation) so the fill material had to be excavatable.

 CJGeo proposed 20lb/cuft cellular concrete for the abandonment grouting.
-This afforded plenty of factor of safety to reduce the likelihood of settlement induced by filling the tank, and maximized excavatability
+This afforded plenty of factors of safety to reduce the likelihood of settlement induced by filling the tank and maximized excavatability.

 CJGeo placed the fill material over a period of two days onsite.
 Because cellular grout is highly mobile, no entry was required during the placement of the fill material, which designed a significant amount of risk out of the process.